EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Introduction

 Besides, the commonly used point cloud feature extraction network in the cross-modal registration task (e.g., PointNet++ \cite{qi2017pointnetpp}, sparse convolution network\cite{choy20194d}) always treats the LiDAR point cloud simply as a series of unordered points or voxels, which fails to effectively use the spatial and geometric characteristics of the point cloud.
-Therefore, to make better use of the scanning characteristics of LiDAR to bridge the domain gap, we introduce a method to project point clouds into 2D representations: a range map and a reflectance map.
+Therefore, to make better use of the scanning characteristics of LiDAR to bridge the domain gap, we introduce a method to project point clouds onto 2D representations: a range map and a reflectance map.
 Although using these projection methods is not new in other downstream tasks involving LiDAR point clouds, they have not been fully leveraged in cross-modal registration methods.
 Moreover, mapping point clouds to pixels in 2D representations offers a data format that implicitly contains more geometric information, making it more effective and accurate than using unordered sparse point clouds.
 This projection approach will enable more effective feature extraction and bridge the domain gap difference between point clouds and images.
 Furthermore, we combined the use of the two projection maps containing different types of information to enhance the system's robustness for registration across various scenarios.

 After the projection, we transform the cross-modal registration task to an image registration task between the camera image and the projection maps.
 Common image registration methods are generally accomplished through key point matching.
-Due to the cross-modal differences between the projected 2D map and the camera image, traditional key point registration methods cannot be directly applied to this task, as we showed in Fig. \ref{fig:2}.
-Furthermore, the overlapping region between the 2D map and the camera image is often limited in practical scenarios, therefore the proportion of truly matched point pairs becomes extremely small, leading to positive pair scarcity.
-For existing deep learning-based image matching methods, this scarcity can cause supervision difficulties, making the network hard to converge and increasing the number of outliers, which in turn raises the likelihood of registration failures.
+Due to the cross-modal differences between the projected 2D map and the camera image, traditional key point registration methods cannot be directly applied to this task, as the callenge 1 we showed in Fig. \ref{fig:2}.